Satori-Nakamoto/simplewallet-guide/guide.md

 ![Got the TV money!](https://github.com/Satori-Nakamoto/simplewallet-guide/blob/master/payment_receive_index1.png)

+### Importing a wallet

+If you have previously generated a wallet (from [an offline wallet generator](https://getmasari.org/masari-wallet-generator.html) for example) and want to import it using the command line interface (CLI), you can use the following tools in a new terminal window:

+* import with view key

+`./masari-wallet-cli --generate-from-view-key <wallet name>`

+* import with spend key

+`./masari-wallet-cli --generate-from-view-key <wallet name>`

+* import with 25 word mnemonic phrase

+`./masari-wallet-cli --restore-deterministic-wallet <wallet name>`

+Importing with the view key will generate a *view-only* wallet, which we can not spend from.
+A view-only wallet also does not show transactions **out**, but only transactions **in**.
+For that reason, the balance reflected in a view-only wallet may be inaccurate, since any transactions out have not been substracted from the balance.

+Importing a wallet via spend key or mnemonic phrase will give us full access to the wallet, including the ability to spend the funds on that wallet.
+This is why spend key and mnemonic phrase must be kept secure at all times!

 ### Sending

 Now say we want to send 1 MSR to a friend.
 After we open the wallet and select the account we want to send from, we can